Aluminium phosphate: Other

 Along with aluminium hydroxide, aluminium phosphate is one of the most common immunologic adjuvants (efficiency enhancers) in vaccinations.
 Aluminium adjuvant use is widespread due to its cheap price, long history of use, safety and efficiency with most antigens.

 Similar to aluminium hydroxide, AlPO_{4} is used as an antacid.
 Up to 20% of aluminium from ingested antacid salts can be absorbed from the gastrointestinal tract – despite some unverified concerns about the neurological effects of aluminium, aluminium phosphate and hydroxide salts are thought to be safe as antacids in normal use, even during pregnancy and breastfeeding.

 Additional uses for AlPO_{4} in combination with or without other compounds are white colorants for pigments, corrosion inhibitors, cements and dental cements.
 Related compounds have also similar uses.
 For example, Al(H_{2}PO_{4})_{3} is used in dental cements, metal coatings, glaze compositions and refractory binders; and Al(H_{2}PO_{4})(HPO_{4}) is used cement and refractory binders and adhesives.

 Related compounds

 AlPO_{4}·2H_{2}O dihydrate is found as the minerals variscite and meta-variscite.
 Aluminium phosphate dihydrate (variscite and meta-variscite) has a structure that can be regarded as an assembly of tetra- and octahedral units of phosphate anions, aluminium cations and water.
-Al^{3+} ions are 6-coordinate and PO_{4}^{3-} ions are 4-coordinate.
+Al^{3+} ions are 6-coordinate and PO4(3-) ions are 4-coordinate.

-A synthetic hydrated form, AlPO_{4}·1.5H_{2}O is also known.
+A synthetic hydrated form, AlPO_{4}·1.5H_{2}O, is also known.